Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Introduction

 \section{Introduction}

 Traffic flow volume is one of the most essential variables in \chris{the} transport engineering field.
 Also, it is easy to observe by installing \chris{a} traffic counter and counting the number of vehicles \chris{passing} by at the observation site.
-Actually, many traffic counters exist along the arterial roads in Japan and other countries and the traffic flow data are accumulated day by day \citep{led08,ana13}.
+Many traffic counters exist along arterial roads in Japan and other countries, and the traffic flow data are accumulated day by day \citep{led08,ana13}.

-\chris{These} data are mainly utilized so far in the following two manners.
-The first is the evaluation of road performance, or throughput, i.e., the maximum number of vehicles the road can accommodate within a unit time \citep{edi63,hcm}.
-This value is represented in \chriss{units} of vehicles per hour, for example.
-If more vehicles than this value come to the road, traffic congestion occurs.
-The second is so-called ``traffic state estimation'', which \chris{comprises} the three essential variables: the traffic flow rate, the average vehicle density, and the average vehicle speed.
+\chris{These} data are mainly utilized in the following two manners.
+The first is evaluating road performance, or throughput, i.e., the maximum number of vehicles the road can accommodate within a unit time \citep{edi63,hcm}.
+For example, this value is represented in \chriss{units} of vehicles per hour.
+Traffic congestion occurs if more vehicles than this value come to the road.
+The second is the so-called ``traffic state estimation'', which \chris{comprises} three essential variables: the traffic flow rate, the average vehicle density, and the average vehicle speed.
 Understanding the relationship among these three variables is quite important to predict traffic congestion that \chris{is} spread along \chris{the} road network \citep{mun03,wan05}.
 Both of \chris{road performance and traffic state estimation} deal with the observed traffic flow volume as aggregated data such as 1- or 5-\chris{minute} flow \chris{volumes}, i.e., the number of vehicles \chris{that} pass by in such time intervals.
 In addition, some studies use such data without aggregation, i.e., the raw timestamp of each vehicle's passing.
 They also aim at analyzing congestion and modeling the time intervals \chris{between} successive vehicles \citep{che10,li17}.